 Why use amber glass?

 We choose to use amber-coloured glass because it is inert, does not interfere with ingredients and the dark glass offers a degree of UV protection to the product.

 We are currently exploring ways to offer a re-fill and re-use option for each of our products.
 We will aim to offer refill stations for upcoming products via retail outlets.
 More details to be announced over the coming months.

-How can I repurpose or recycle my GOOD container?
+How can I repurpose or recycle my GOOD Botanics container?

 Not all of our products are vegan.
-We intentionally chose to include locally sourced beeswax in our signature GOOD Skin products.
+We intentionally chose to include locally sourced beeswax in our signature GOOD Botanics Skin Balm.
 We believe ethical bee keeping is an important part of the urban / rural ecosystem stewardship.